Project Euler Problem 72 Statement

 HackerRank version

-HackerRank Project Euler 72: How many elements would be contained in the set of reduced proper fractions for $d\le N$, $2\le N\le 10^6$ (up to $10^5$ test cases)?
+HackerRank Project Euler Problem 72: Determine the number of elements that would be contained in the set of reduced proper fractions for $d\le N$ where $(2\le N\le 10^6)$ for $10^5$ test cases.

 Python Source Code

-phi = list(range(L+1))
+phi = list(range(L + 1))

-for n in range(2, L+1):
+for n in range(2, L + 1):

-if phi[n] == n:
+if phi[n] == n: # n is prime

-for k in range(n, L+1, n):
+for k in range(n, L + 1, n):

 phi[k] -= phi[k] // n